dedkola/harp-healing/README.md

 ### Database Schema

-The application uses PostgreSQL with Prisma ORM.
+The application uses PostgreSQL with Prisma ORM and Prisma Accelerate for edge compatibility.
 The User model stores signup information:

 ```prisma
 model User {